-Includes debug information in the form of abstract code (see The Abstract Format in ERTS User's Guide) in the compiled beam module.
+Includes debug information in the form of Erlang Abstract Format in the debug_info chunk of the compiled beam module.
 Tools such as Debugger, Xref, and Cover require the debug information to be included.

 Warning: Source code can be reconstructed from the debug information.
 Use encrypted debug information (encrypt_debug_info) to prevent this.